azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 in TLS (as specified in {{RFC6066}}) has no effect on the ciphersuites defined herein.

-The "nonce" input to the AEAD algorithm is exactly that of {{RFC5288}}: the "nonce" SHALL be 12 bytes long and is constructed as follows:
+The "nonce" construction is identical to that of {{draft-ietf-tls-chacha20-poly1305-04}}:

-      struct {
-         case client:
-            uint32 client_write_IV;  // low order 32-bits
-         case server:
-            uint32 server_write_IV;  // low order 32-bits
-         uint64 seq_num;
-      } OCBNonce.

-The nonce input to the AEAD is described above using the TLS presentation language.
-All values are represented in big-endian form when constructing the AEAD input.

-The sequence number of a message is always known to the receiver through other means (either implicit protocol state or a per-message header in the case of DTLS), so the nonce construction used does not require any extra per-message information.
-Thus the record_iv_length is zero (0) for all ciphersuites defined in this document.
+AES-OCB requires a 96-bit nonce, which is formed as follows:

+1. The 64-bit record sequence number is serialized as an 8-byte, big-endian value and padded on the left with four 0x00 bytes.
+2. The padded sequence number is XORed with the client_write_IV (when the client is sending) or server_write_IV (when the server is sending).

 In DTLS, the 64-bit seq_num is the 16-bit epoch concatenated with the 48-bit seq_num.

+This nonce construction is different from the one used with AES-GCM in TLS 1.2 but matches the scheme expected to be used in TLS 1.3.
+The nonce is constructed from the record sequence number and shared secret, both of which are known to the recipient.
+The advantage is that no per-record, explicit nonce need be transmitted, which saves eight bytes per record and prevents implementations from mistakenly using a random nonce.
+Thus, in the terms of [RFC5246], SecurityParameters.fixed_iv_length is twelve bytes and SecurityParameters.record_iv_length is zero bytes.

 These ciphersuites make use of the default TLS 1.2 Pseudorandom Function (PRF), which uses HMAC with the SHA-256 hash function.